sudorandom/kmcd.dev/content/posts/2024/grpc-the-ugly-parts/index.md

 The steep learning curve doesn't help when many people who use and rely on protobuf and gRPC actively don't want gRPC to extend to the frontend and think that pushing in this direction will lead to uninformed people encroaching on the domain of the backend, where only they are smart enough to work.
 This is elitist gate-keeping and is unfortunately prevalent in this industry.
 I believe gRPC has as much of a place in web frontends as much as it does in microservices.

 I've learned a lot by helping others work with protobuf.
 You may see me on [Buf's slack channel](https://buf.build/links/slack) or on related discussions because I truly have gotten a lot out of it.
 Many article ideas have come directly from answering questions there.
 If I see a problem often enough, I may end up writing an article about it.
-I believe the protobuf and gRPC needs more of this attitude.
+I believe the protobuf and gRPC community needs more of this attitude.

-The steep learning curve, coupled with some resistance from backend developers to help the adoption of gRPC in the frontend, has slowed its broader adoption in web development.
+I believe the steep learning curve (which can be helped with tooling), coupled with some resistance from backend developers (which can be helped by... having empathy?), has slowed its broader adoption in web development.

 ## gRPC Has a History
 gRPC's initial focus on microservices and its close ties to HTTP/2 hindered its widespread adoption in web development.
 Even with the [advent of gRPC-Web](https://grpc.io/blog/state-of-grpc-web/), there's still a perception that it's not a first-class citizen in the frontend ecosystem.
 The lack of robust integration with popular frontend libraries like [TanStack Query](https://tanstack.com/query/latest) further solidifies this notion to me.